moby/buildkit/docs/attestations/sbom.md

 Entries in the `files` and `packages` will contain a `comment` field that contains the `sha256` digest of the layer which introduced it if that layer is present in the final image.

+Generated SBOM attestation files are limited to 40 MiB before they are attached to the exported image.
+Large SPDX JSON documents can approach this limit because SPDX includes detailed file, package, and relationship metadata.